Louis XV: King and the Enlightenment

-Legacy and historical judgements
+Legacy and historical judgments

-For much of his lifetime Louis XV was celebrated as a national hero.
-Edmé Bouchardon's equestrian statue of Louis was originally conceived to commemorate the monarch's victorious role in the War of the Austrian Succession.
-He portrayed the king as peacemaker.
-It was not unveiled until 1763, following France's defeat in the Seven Years' War.
-Designed as a symbol of loyalty to the king, Bouchardon's work was used by the Crown for a public relations event staged to restore public confidence in a monarchy in decline.
-It used art as propaganda on a grand scale.
-This statue was located on the Place Louis XV and was torn down during the Revolution.
+E. H. Gombrich writes, "Louis XV and Louis XVI, the Sun King's successors, were incompetent, and content merely to imitate their great predecessor's outward show of power.
+The pomp and magnificence remained....
+Finance ministers soon became expert swindlers, cheating and extorting on a grand scale.
+The peasants worked till they dropped and citizens were forced to pay huge taxes."
+Louis was blamed for significant diplomatic, military and economic reverses.
+His reign was marked by ministerial instability, while his "prestige was ruined by military failure and colonial losses".
+Despite Louis' failings in administration and war, many historians agree that France reached a high point of culture and art under his reign.

-French culture and influence were at their height in the first half of the eighteenth century, but most scholars agree that Louis XV's decisions damaged the power of France, weakened the treasury, discredited the absolute monarchy, and made it more vulnerable to distrust and destruction.
+Louis inherited a French monarchy at the zenith of its cultural influence and political power, a position it kept during the first half of the eighteenth century.
+However most scholars agree that Louis XV's decisions weakened France, depleted the treasury, discredited the absolute monarchy, and unsettled the trust and respect of the French and foreigners alike.
 Scholars point to the French Revolution, which broke out 15 years after his death.
-Norman Davies characterized Louis XV's reign as "one of debilitating stagnation", characterized by lost wars, endless clashes between the Court and the Parlements, and religious feuds.
-Jerome Blum described him as "a perpetual adolescent called to do a man's job."
+Norman Davies characterizes Louis XV's reign as "one of debilitating stagnation", characterized by a costly defeat in the Seven Years' War, endless clashes between the Court and the Parlements, and religious feuds.
+Jerome Blum described the king as "a perpetual adolescent called to do a man's job."

 The view of many historians is that Louis was unequal to the high expectations of his subjects.
-Robert Harris wrote in 1987 that, "Historians have depicted this ruler as one of the weakest of the Bourbons, a do-nothing king who left affairs of state to ministers while indulging in his hobbies of hunting and womanizing."
-Harris added that ministers rose and fell according to his mistresses' opinions, seriously undermining the prestige of the monarchy.
+Robert Harris writes that, "Historians have depicted this ruler as one of the weakest of the Bourbons, a do-nothing king who left affairs of state to ministers while indulging in his hobbies of hunting and womanizing."
+Ministers rose and fell according to his mistresses' opinions, seriously undermining the confidence in the monarchy.

-Trends in 20th century French historiography, especially the Annales School, have deprecated biography and ignored the King.
-English historian William Doyle wrote: